-TRITON Unified Security Center must be able to reach the appliance's C interface (and the E1 interface, if the appliance is in Email mode or Web and Email mode).
+TRITON Manager must be able to reach the appliance's C interface (and the E1 interface, if the appliance is in Email mode or Web and Email mode).

-Managing appliances in the TRITON Unified Security Center
+Managing appliances in the Manager

-The TRITON Unified Security Center (TRITON console) provides a facility for managing Websense appliances in your network.
+The TRITON Manager provides a facility for managing Websense appliances in your network.
 Appliances that are part of your TRITON installation are registered automatically on the TRITON console at Appliances > Manage Appliances.
 Information for each appliance includes:

 - C interface IP address

 - ♦ Hostname

-- Security Mode (Web Security, Email Security, or both Web and Email Security)
+- Security Mode (Web, Email, or both Web and Email)

-- If Web Security is enabled, Policy source (Full, Limited, or Filtering Only)
+- If Web mode is enabled, Policy source (Full, Limited, or Filtering Only)

-- Software version (for example 7.8.1)
+- ◆ Software version (for example 8.0.0)

-- ◆ Hardware platform (for example V5000 G2, V10000 G2, or V10000 G3)
+- ◆ Hardware platform (for example V5000 or V10000)

 - Appliance description

-See the TRITON Unified Security Center online Help for complete details.
+See the TRITON Manager online Help for complete details.